 General Foundation Guidelines

-The Luce Foundation pursues its mission through eight grant-making programs.
+The Luce Foundation pursues its mission through individual grant-making programs.
 Prospective grantees should visit the relevant program page to familiarize themselves with that program’s goals and priorities before applying through the online portal.

 Below are the general guidelines for submitting a grant application.
 Please read the requirements and restrictions below, in addition to the details outlined for the relevant grant category, before beginning the application process.

-If you have difficulty registering for the online portal or submitting an inquiry through the portal, please contact the grants administrator at email@example.com.
+If you have difficulty registering for the online portal or submitting a concept note through the portal, please contact the grants administrator at email@example.com.

 General Eligibility Requirements and Restrictions